 Alert rules determine which alerts are additionally routed as alert notifications, as well as how they are routed.
 An incoming alert is filtered through all rules, in priority order (starting with the lowest number), until it matches a rule’s filters based on alert level, resource attributes (name or group or property), and LogicModule/datapoint attributes.
 Once a match occurs, rule processing stops and the alert is routed to the specified escalation chain.
 It will proceed through the stages of the escalation chain until it is acknowledged or cleared.

-If an alert does not match an alert rule, the alert will not be routed and will reside in the LogicMonitor interface only.
+If an alert does not match an alert rule, the alert will not be routed, but it will still display in the LogicMonitor interface.

 You can add, edit or delete alert rules from Settings | Alert Rules in your account.
 As shown (and discussed) next, there are several settings that must be established in order to configure alert rules.
 These settings determine which alerts the alert rule will apply to, as well as how the alert will be routed and managed once the alert rule is applied.

 In the Name field, enter a name for the alert rule.
 This name must be unique among all other alert rules.